-When it comes to soups, I can easily say I have a hands-down favorite: Italian Wedding Soup.
+When it comes to soups, I can easily say I have a hands-down favorite: Italian wedding soup.
 My experience of it is neither particularly Italian, nor is it matrimonial, rather it was one of the first real meals my mother fed me when I was a baby.
 The legend is that I'd slurp it loudly, humming, and the broth would dribble down my neck, soaking the neck of my shirt.

 The recipe was handed down to my mother, and adapted at each stop, from a man named Fran, whose daughter was my first babyhood friend.
 I don't really remember Fran — he passed away when we were still tiny — but he lives within me every time I make this soup.
-Now I see fit to serve it to anyone I love — from my own little person, who also slurps, dribbles and hums, to a cozy winter dinner party, where guests often let go of their manners too.
+Now I see fit to serve it to anyone I love — from my own little person (who also slurps, dribbles, and hums) to a cozy winter dinner party, where guests often let go of their manners too.

 Italian Wedding Soup

-3/4 pound ground meat (chicken, turkey, pork, beef, veal, or a combination)
+12 ounces ground meat (chicken, turkey, pork, beef, veal, or a combination)

-1/2 cup dry bread crumbs or panko
+1/2 cup dry breadcrumbs or panko

-3 large eggs
+3 large eggs, divided

-1/2 cup grated Romano cheese, divided
+1/2 cup grated Pecorino Romano cheese, divided

 1/2 cup grated Parmesan cheese, divided

-1/2 teaspoons freshly ground black pepper
+1/2 teaspoon freshly ground black pepper, plus more for seasoning

 3 tablespoons olive oil, divided